 - Research – Can take many forms; reading travel blogs, asking a local, googling aimlessly etc. Determine your ‘must do’ activities and also choose a list of ‘nice to do’ activities.
 Our ‘must do’s’ included a facial and massage, a fabulous meal somewhere special, some shopping and dancing the night away.

 - Compare – If you are like me, you love a bargain and there is nothing more frustrating than not getting the best deal.
-One of the reasons I use Expedia so often is that I can take comfort from their best price guarantee.
-Not only will they match the price (conditions apply) but you will also get a $50 voucher to use next time.
+I find Agoda often has the lowest prices and I get Agoda cash and Velocity Points with most bookings.
 Awesome right?